pittcsc/Documents/Constitution.md

     - etc.
 - Intellectual property

-Examples of leased club property include, but are not limited to:
-- Venues
-- Rental vehicles
-- A/V equipment

 Items that cannot become club property:
-- Items not owned by the individual or organization intending to declare the item as CSC property, with the exception of leased property
+- Items not owned by the individual or organization intending to declare the item as CSC property, with the exception of leased property which is only club property through the temporary association of the property with a CSC activity/initiative
+- Items leased with the organization's name or aliases as a signatory since the organization itself is not an entity and cannot enter contracts
 - Bank accounts (in accordance with SORC rules)
 - Illegal items (local, state, federal, international)
+- Alcohol
+- OTC/RX Medications and medical devices

 ## Processes